History of the BBC African Footballer of the Year award

 Ivorian Toure won the BBC African Footballer of the Year award for a second time, following on from his triumph in 2013.

-After a record seventh appearance on the shortlist, the midfielder beat a competitive field including Gabon's Pierre-Emerick Aubameyang, Ghanaian Andre Ayew, Yacine Brahimi of Algeria and Senegal's Sadio Mane.
+After a record seventh appearance on the shortlist, the midfielder beat a competitive field including Aubameyang, Ayew, Yacine Brahimi of Algeria and the Senegalese Mane.

 "I would like to pay tribute to my fellow nominees and to this fantastic initiative, which celebrates African footballers - shining a light on our wonderful continent," Toure told BBC Sport.